 eStatements display the total balance due and will not display your monthly payment amount, as monthly payment plan amounts are subject to recalculation throughout the entire month.

 Loyola Marymount University offers a variety of payment options for tuition, fees, room and board.
 Information regarding payment methods, payment plans, remitting payment, and payment policy are detailed below.

-The Student Accounts Office accepts cash, checks, debit cards (in-person only), wire transfers and webcheck payments as valid forms of tender.
+The Student Accounts Office accepts cash, checks, debit cards, wire transfers and webcheck payments as valid forms of tender.
+Debit card payments are only accepted in-person, and must belong to the person remitting payment.
 Credit cards are not accepted.

 Checks: The student account office accepts the following types of check payments:

 - Personal Checks

 - Money Orders